hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/subqueries.md

 ### 6. Common Table Expressions (CTEs)

-Common Table Expressions are subqueries defined separately before the main query, so they can be used them in the main query one or more times.
-Also any CTE can use any previously defined CTEs, according to the order they are defined.
+Common Table Expressions are subqueries defined separately before the main query, so they can be used in the main query one or more times.
+Moreover, any CTE can use any previously defined CTEs, in the order they are defined effectively reusing them, something that a traditional table expression cannot do.

 For example, the query above can also be written with CTEs.
 It takes the form: